interlay/interbtc-spec/polkabtc-spec/docs/source/spec/issue.rst

 IssuePeriod
 ............

-The time difference in number of blocks between a issue request is created and required completion time by a user.
-The commit period has an upper limit to prevent griefing of vault collateral.
+The time difference in number of blocks between an issue request is created and required completion time by a user.
+The issue period has an upper limit to prevent griefing of vault collateral.

 *Substrate* ::